 Tightness in the throat can stem from an allergy, anxiety, thyroid problems, and various other health issues.
-It may be constant or intermittent and can range from mild to severe.
+It may be constant or intermittent, and it can range from mild to severe.

-Tightness in the throat may not indicate anything too serious.
-In some situations, however, emergency treatment should be sought, especially if accompanied by breathing difficulties or trouble swallowing.
+Tightness in the throat does not necessarily indicate anything serious.
+However, a person needs to seek emergency treatment if the tightness co-occurs with breathing difficulties or trouble swallowing.

 This article discusses tightness in the throat, including its causes and treatment options.